We thought you deserved some sort of an explanation.

 Q. Are Matt and Cat professionals?

-A. You’d be amazed how many irate restaurateurs get on their hind legs and accuse M & C of not being professional.
+A. You’d be amazed how many irate restaurateurs get on their hind legs and accuse us of not being professional.
 Funnily enough it’s usually the ones who get bad reviews.
 But guess what, they’re right!
-Matt and Cat have never owned a restaurant, cooked food for money, been employed in the catering business or won any awards for foodiness.
-They don’t know the names of many famous chefs nor do they understand about rosettes, stars and ribbons – or much care.
-They are just people who eat out, and that’s it.
+We’ve never owned a restaurant, cooked food for money, been employed in the catering business or won any awards for foodiness.
+We don’t know the names of many famous chefs nor do we understand about rosettes, stars and ribbons – or much care.
+We are just people who eat out, and that’s it.
 Matt once cooked a lettuce and cornflake curry for goodness sake.
 That’s how much he knows.

 Q. Do the pubs and restaurants know you are coming?

 A. Absolutely not.
-Normally, Matt and Cat turn up unannounced, and don’t tell the establishment until after they have gone.
-They get exactly the same experience as random diners walking in off the street, and yes, they do pay full price too.
+Normally, we turn up unannounced, and generally the first a restaurant will hear about our visit is when the review is published.
+We get exactly the same experience as random diners walking in off the street, and yes, we do pay full price too – we don’t even go as discount voucher tourists.
 Otherwise there might be a danger that the establishment might do something different to normal.